durron597/xcom-beyond-impossible/README.md

 - Death Blossom chance modifier increased from 5 to 10.
 - Multiplier for timing of alien upgrades increased from 130 to 135 (faster).

+## Escalation
+- Adds custom alien pods to the game and can be determined by mission type and/or months in-game.
+- Entirely possible to see high tier aliens much earlier into the game allowing for different alien pod compositions that increases mission difficulty.

 ## What else?
 (Under construction)
 - Alien stats buffed.
 More details to be entered.
 - Soldier stats buffed.
 Perks reworked for certain classes.